animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 For more details about wiring functionality, see [Wiring Declarable Components](../index.html#apis-declarable) in _Spring Data for GemFire Reference Guide_.

-To use the SDG `Instantiator`, declare it as a bean, as the following example shows:
+To use the Spring Data for GemFire `Instantiator`, declare it as a bean, as the following example shows:

 ```highlight